bseltz-cohesity/scripts/remoteAdapter/epic_freeze_thaw/README.md

 ## Dependencies for the Epic Host

-We will require python to be installed, plus the python `requests` module: <https://pypi.org/project/requests/>
+We will require python 2.7 or later to be installed, plus the python `requests` module: <https://pypi.org/project/requests/>

 ## On the Epic Host